kungfumonk29/kungfumonk29.github.io/index.md

 ## A Quick Background

-Previously, I worked at Ernst & Young India in business consulting, focused on financial services.
-That experience gave me a front row seat to how institutions think about growth, operations, regulation and performance.
+Previously, I worked at **Ernst & Young India** in business consulting, focused on financial services.
+That experience gave me a front-row seat to how institutions think about growth, operations, regulation, and performance.

-Alongside that, I developed a strong interest in investing, valuation and capital allocation, which led me to Cambridge and a more deliberate move toward finance.
+Alongside that, I developed a growing interest in investing, valuation, and capital allocation — which led me to Cambridge and a more deliberate move toward finance.

-Broadly, I am interested in businesses, markets, strategic choices and the way good judgement compounds over time.
+Broadly, I am interested in businesses, markets, strategic choices, and the way good judgement compounds over time.

 <div class="section-divider"></div>